- Things to Do

 Come dressed to impress, as it’s not only entertaining for all but there are prizes to be won, too.
 The festival’s photographers will be looking out for German costumes in the crowd, and on Saturday, there’ll be a German Costume Contest (free to enter).
 Lucky winners will receive a $50 gift card in four categories: Best Adult Gentleman, Best Adult Lady, Best Child Boy, and Best Child Girl.

-On Friday at 5:00 pm, the tapping of the keg takes place, officially opening Oktoberfest.
+On Friday, the tapping of the keg takes place, officially opening Oktoberfest.
 Not only is the keg full of imported German beer, but the beer gets passed out for free.
 If wine is more your fancy, this is your kind of Oktoberfest, as there will also be a “Popping of the Cork.”

 Besides festival treats like freshly popped popcorn and warm pretzels, a delicious meal will be waiting for you.
 Sausage lovers will be in heaven with smoked bratwurst and knockwurst and the hearty wurst abendessen, a typical German sausage dinner paired with traditional side dishes.
 End the meal on a sweet note with a freshly baked Helga’s strudel, along with other homemade desserts.